 Not everyone can say “yes” or “no” all the time.
 Some people may have disabilities that affect their speech.
 Or, if someone has something in their mouth, it can be hard to talk!

-Not being able to talk okay as long as everyone involved can still understand what they’re communicating.
+Not being able to talk is okay as long as everyone involved can still understand what is being expressed.
 In situations like these, some people use body language to show how they’re feeling.
 They may use sign language, a thumbs up or down, or agree on other signals that mean “stop”, “go ahead”, or “slow down.”
 If someone won’t be able to speak during sex, it’s a good idea to agree on these signals before you start.

 Talking about consent with your partners